amureborn/Absolute-Enable-Copy/README.md

 ```

-Next, create an enableA.js file for the “CopyRight+ Mode”.
+Next, create an enableA.js file for the “Absolute Mode”.

 - Go To File > New File > Create an enableA.js File.